Back to Street Smart

 Cybercrime and Online Harassment in Pakistan

 If you're being harassed online, blackmailed, hacked, or scammed - there is help available.
-The FIA Cybercrime Wing handles these cases, and contrary to what you might expect, they're actually quite responsive and helpful.
+The National Cyber Crime Investigation Agency (NCCIA) handles these cases, and contrary to what you might expect, they're actually quite responsive and helpful.

 What Counts as Cybercrime?